 The Empire State Building requires very little introduction.
-It was built in 1931, and while it’s no longer the tallest in New York – a title which it held for over 40 years – it is still one of the most iconic buildings, recognized around the world as being a big part of the city.
+It was built in 1931, and for a long time, it was the tallest building in New York and the world.
+While it’s no longer holds the title of tallest in New York (which it held for over 40 years) it is still one of the most iconic buildings recognized around the world.
 The views from the top are incredible, with the sea of buildings below, you can see in all directions.
 It’s the only way to truly grasp how big New York really is.

 There are very few cities in the world with a skyline like New York City.
 The best way to experience the city is from above, visiting either the Empire State, Rockefeller Center or One World Trade.
 It is an essential for a first visit to New York; just being above the city puts everything into perspective, and you can see the whole city from one place.

 The building is designed in the Art Deco style famous from the 30’s, and is still an impressive building that stands out against the sea of Manhattan Skyscrapers.
 It always has been and always will be an impressive building, especially once you get on top and have one of the best views of the city around you.

 You’re not going to see “all” of New York unless it is from above.

 There are thousands of things to do in New York, and you will never see it all in one trip.

 During our visit, we wanted to go up at least one of the tall buildings to take in the view.
 New York has three options for high altitude viewing platforms; the World Trade Center, Rockefeller Center, and the Empire State Building.
 This was Norma’s first trip to the city, so we left it up to her to choose; based on the title of this post, you can guess which one we went up.

 To really get a sense of how big everything is in New York, you have to go up to see everything from above, as it really puts the city into perspective.
 It’s really fun to try and pick out landmarks on the ground that you’ve already been to, or are planning to visit later.
 We had a blast and totally recommend the Empire State to anyone who’s visiting New York.